codyfalkosky/GoogleCapstone/README.md

 ### Modeling
 [Notebook](./2_Modeling.ipynb)
-A full runthough of the modeling process.
-This notebook contains: data scaling, train test split, testing multiple models & hyperparameters with BayesSearchCV and finally chossing the best model.
-This is the end of the offical capstone.
+A full run-through of the modeling process.
+This notebook contains data scaling, train test split, testing multiple models & hyperparameters with BayesSearchCV, and finally, choosing the best model.
+This is the end of the official capstone.
 However...

 <br>
 <div id='3'></div>